 Alternatively you can use Refresh by using the [Ctrl+F5] keyboard shortcut on Windows computers.

-We are trialing a Blog as a replacement for this website.
-Please visit the Blog and give feedback.
+We are now also using a Blog as a replacement for this website.
+Please visit the Blog and give feedback of any suggestions.

 The S.C.C.C.C.
 Inc. was founded on 15th May 1998, when a steering committee was formed at a meeting called to gauge public interest on the viability of a club for Seniors to help other Seniors learn how to use a computer.
 The need for a club was immediately apparent by the number of people who attended on a very wet day.
 The club was registered and commenced official operations on 27th July 1998.
 You can read our CONSTITUTION by using your mouse to click HERE.
 If the file does not open, it may mean that you do not have a copy of a PDF reader on your computer.
 A FREE PDF reader may be downloaded from Adobe Acrobat.